-It’s always useful to be able to test the speed of your broadband connection, especially if you feel like it is under performing.
+It’s always useful to be able to test the speed of your broadband connection, especially if you feel like it is underperforming.
 The good news is that testing your broadband speed is really easy to do!

 So, a high download speed will allow you to load internet pages instantaneously and enjoy online video streaming without buffering.
-On the other hand, a low download speed will leave you with long page load times and pixelated or laggy video streams.
+On the other hand, a low download speed will leave you with long load times and pixelated or laggy video streams.

 Ping, which is measured in milliseconds, indicates how quickly your connection can respond to a request.
 The lower your ping, the faster your internet connection is at responding to the actions you ask it to take.